CloudBoost/developers/en/datastorage/bulkapi.md

 CloudObject obj=new CloudObject('Custom');
 obj.deleteAll([obj1,obj2],new CloudObjectArrayCallback() {
 @Override
-public void done(CloudObject[] x,
-					CloudException t)
-					throws CloudException {
+public void done(CloudObject[] x,CloudException t) throws CloudException {
 	if(t!=null)
 		// if there is an error, then err will be an array fo error messages respective to the array of CloudObjects else if(x!=null)
 		//x has the array of saved CloudObjects.
 	}

 });
 ```